jdelarosaizq/devops-playground/README.md

 ## How does it work?
 The idea is to interact with a local Kubernetes cluster using Github actions.
 Normally, the Github workflows would interact with a cloud service, however, for the sake of simplicity, workflows will only produce a shell script with Terraform and Helm commands, *for you to run them locally* (in other words, you will be the human component of the CI/CD pipeline).
 You have already an example at `.github/workflows/push-branch.yml`.

-Once the workflow is finished, the following script will download the resultant artifact and it will run it against your local cluster:
+Once the workflow is finished (for the workflow to start, push any commit to your fork, for example update the README), the following script will download the resultant artifact and it will run it against your local cluster:

 `./run-pipeline.sh OWNER REPO ARTIFACT_NAME TOKEN
 `